null-machine/limbus-company-roll-analyzer/index.md

 ![](charts/rodion_kurokumo.png)

-With serviceable rolls and a mildly clunky kit, KK Rodion is playable but generally unremarkable.
-She has notably high base power on her S2 and S3, giving her an edge in cases where everyone is forced to roll tails.
+\+ Serviceable rolls and a mildly clunky kit make her playable but generally unremarkable
+\+ Notably high base power on her S2 and S3, lessening dependence on RNG in low sanity scenarios

-Her S3 effects are rather restrictive due to lacking count for both her bleed and poise.
-This will require additional effort to build around if one wishes to maximize them.
-Although she can achieve a powerful tempo with her passive, finding situations that favour countering over clashing requires a certain amount of creativity.
+\- S3 effects are restrictive due to lacking count for both her bleed and poise, requiring additional effort to build around for maximization
+\- Passive theoretically has a powerful tempo, but finding situations that favour countering over clashing requires creativity

 ---